 Study Options

-All our programmes require students to be actively involved with their learning, engaging with both tutors and fellow students.
-Students studying on campus are able to be part of an active onsite community, interacting with other students and lecturers on a daily basis.
+All our programmes require students to be actively involved with their learning, engaging with both lecturers and fellow students.
+Students studying on-campus are able to be part of an active onsite community, interacting with other students and lecturers on a daily basis.

 Students are encouraged to engage with one another both in and out of the classroom.
 Often the best discussions and the ‘eureka’ moments arise as students process their learning together through conversation in social settings.